 One thing is evident--vaginal steaming doesn't hurt, and--if it does work in a specific case--it's a really good alternative to surgery and artificial hormones.
 For most, it is practical and affordable to give it a try.

 You know the feeling you have after a hot shower or bath?

 Your female organs feel like that.

 Ready to Try It?

-Order the vaginal steam sauna from the store and get everything you need to get started right away.
+Order herbs and a vaginal steam sauna from the marketplace to get started.